This information is for private landlords of properties in Northern Ireland.

 - due to normal wear and tear

-If you repair anything your tenant has damaged, you could be entitled to recover the cost through either:
+If you repair anything your tenant has damaged, you might recover the cost through either:

 - the tenancy deposit